May 9, 2008

 at the Plymouth Festival in September, and wanted some photos.
 I

-took a number of pictures to be Emailed to them, and listened to
+took a number of pictures to be emailed to them, and listened to

 their playing a little (which was quite good).
 So watch for Gritchy

-MaGrally at a festival near you soon.
+Magrally at a festival near you soon.
+(Click here

 heading into a period of time when I have too many things to do,